VAD in Practice: A Leadership-Development Training & Certification Organization

 Visitor A's second visit

-• The hero leads with corporate training, not individual programs.
-The "Sales Coaching Programs" link is gone from the top nav; "Enterprise Engagements" is in its place.
+• The hero leads with enterprise programs, not individual courses.
+The "Open Courses" link is gone from the top nav; "Enterprise Programs" is in its place.

 • The ROI calculator section is collapsed by default — she's already used it.
 A small line of text says "Pick up where you left off →" with a link back to her saved scenario.

-• A new section appears: "Case studies in manufacturing" — the industry she's been reading.
+• A new section appears: "Case studies in your industry" — the sector she's been reading.
 The carousel of random industries from a generic CMS is gone; in its place is targeted depth.

 • The footer surfaces three more case studies in the same industry, not nine across all sectors.

-• The "Talk to Sales" button now reads "Schedule a corporate training discovery call."
+• The "Contact us" button now reads "Schedule an enterprise discovery call."
 When she clicks, the form is pre-populated with her industry (inferred), team size (from the calculator), and a behavioral summary attached: "Three visits over a week.
-Read 4 manufacturing case studies and engaged with the ROI calculator at 150 reps.
-Pattern consistent with enterprise evaluation; expected sales cycle 8–12 weeks."
+Read 4 case studies in her industry and engaged with the ROI calculator at 150 employees.
+Pattern consistent with enterprise evaluation; expected purchase cycle 8–12 weeks."

-When she books the call, the rep opens the meeting with: "I see you've been looking at how this would work for a manufacturing sales team of about 150.
+When she books the call, the advisor opens the meeting with: "I see you've been looking at how this would work for a team of about 150.
 Let's start there."
-The 30-percent interest drop never happens.
+The re-discovery never happens.
 She leans forward.

 Visitor B's first visit